Announcement on the portal website of the Baoji Municipal People’s Government Announcement on the adjustment of the risk level of the epidemic in some areas of the city-breakinglatest.news-Breaking Latest News

 Views:

-According to the relevant regulations of the Joint Prevention and Control Mechanism of the State Council, and after a comprehensive assessment by the municipal expert group, the Municipal Leading Group (Headquarters) on Response to the New Coronary Pneumonia Epidemic has researched and decided that, from the date of publication, the city’s 3 medium-risk areas will be adjusted to low-risk areas.
-Specifically:
+According to the relevant regulations of the Joint Prevention and Control Mechanism of the State Council, and after a comprehensive assessment by the municipal expert group, the Municipal Leading Group (Headquarters) on the New Coronary Pneumonia Epidemic Work has decided that, from the date of publication, one high-risk area in the city will be adjusted to a medium-risk area.
+1 medium-risk area is adjusted to a low-risk area, as follows:

-1. Meixian Anda Bus Station and its affiliated stores and Jinshengyuan Hotel

 Special announcement.